Breast Reduction Surgery | Melbourne’s Top Plastic Surgeons

 - Changes to nipple sensation including loss of feeling/sensation changes to the breasts

-- Breast asymmetry changes
+- Breast asymmetry or uneven nipples

 - Other risks of surgery in general such as having Anaesthesia, circulatory risks and bleeding

 - Unfavorable scarring.

 - General Surgery RISKS (read the overview)

 - Everyone heals differently so expect some variance in recovery times up to several months.